mtmiron/pyruby/README.md

   C Ruby's API.
 The licensing is the same; see [Ruby's site](http://www.ruby-lang.org) for the source as necessary.

+## But why...!?!
+I was a bored undergraduate: why not?

 #### Functions
 * _`pyrb.eval_s`_    <center>evaluate a string</center>
 * _`pyrb.eval_f`_    <center>evaluate a file</center>